 Currently, there isn't any solid evidence suggesting that He Shou Wu can prevent or cure cancer.

 There have been a number of literature reviews and meta-analyses completed on the effectiveness of various different TCM herbs helping as co-treatments to better manage symptoms caused by traditional cancer treatment, however, much more research in this area is required before anything can be confidently said.

 Can You Buy He Shou Wu Over The Counter?

-It is definitely possible to buy Fo-Ti over the counter, however, it can be difficult in some countries due to specific regulations surrounding certain TCM herbs.
+It is definitely possible to buy Fo-Ti over the counter, such as Shou Wu Pian, however, it can be difficult in some countries due to specific regulations surrounding certain TCM herbs.